By Simon Evans

 However, lawyers also said the auto-racing business would likely point to the disclaimers typically displayed on tickets, which are designed to exempt NASCAR from any potential injury liability.
 They expected NASCAR would argue fans knew what they were getting into when signing up for the race.

 International Speedway Corporation, which owns and manages NASCAR racetracks, has rarely defended itself in public lawsuits against NASCAR fans over personal injury claims arising from accidents at its racetracks.

-Recent accidents at NASCAR racetracks include last year's lightning strike at Pocono Raceway, which killed one fan and injured nine others, and a 2009 crash at Talladega Superspeedway when a car hit the catch fence and an 18-year-old suffered a broken jaw from a piece of car.
+Recent accidents at NASCAR racetracks include last year's lightning strike at Pocono Raceway in Pennsylvania, which killed one fan and injured nine others, and a 2009 crash at Talladega Superspeedway in Alabama when a car hit the catch fence and an 18-year-old suffered a broken jaw from a piece of car.

-No lawsuit could be found in International Speedway Corporation's filings with the U.S. Securities and Exchange Commission (SEC) that were related to either instance, nor was there record any personal injury claim online.
+No lawsuit could be found in International Speedway Corporation's filings with the U.S. Securities and Exchange Commission that were related to either instance, nor was there record of any personal injury claim online.

-Twelve spectators were taken to Halifax Health with five of them released as of Sunday, the hospital said.
+Twelve spectators were taken to Halifax Health, some for heat exhaustion and dehydration, and five had been released as of Sunday, the hospital said.
 All of the remaining patients had stabilized, the hospital said.
-Another six patients taken to a sister hospital were treated and released.
+An additional six patients taken to a sister hospital were treated and released.

 Fourteen other fans had been treated on site at the track on Saturday, Chitwood said.